NREL/HPC/Containers/tensorflow.md

 srun --gpus=2 --pty singularity shell --nv /nopt/nrel/apps/singularity/images/tensorflow_gpu_extras_2.3.0.sif
 ```

-### Building a custom image based on tensorflow
+### Building a custom image based on TensorFlow
-In order to build a custom singularity image based on this one, docker must be installed on your local computer.
-[TBD] shows how to install docker.
+In order to build a custom Singularity image based on this one, docker must be installed on your local computer.
+[Docker documentation](https://docs.docker.com/engine/install/) shows how to install docker.

 1. Update Dockerfile shown below to represent the changes desired and save to working directory.
 ```